alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 ##Export solid wood packaging

-If you’re moving packaging inside the EU, check that it complies with EU or international plant health regulations.
+If you’re moving packaging inside the EU, check that it complies with EU or international plant health regulations - there are [special rules for Ireland](http://www.forestry.gov.uk/forestry/INFD-9QHKKH).

 If you export packaging outside the EU, check if the country you’re trading with accepts ISPM15 and if they have any other requirements.